Jury selection resumes for 1st trial over Capitol riot - NewsBreak

 Jury selection resumes for 1st trial over Capitol riot

-WASHINGTON — (AP) — Jury selection resumed on Tuesday in the first trial for one of the hundreds of Donald Trump supporters charged with storming the U.S. Capitol last year.
+A federal jury is scheduled to hear attorneys' opening statements Wednesday for the first trial stemming from the riot at the U.S. Capitol last year.

-The first Capitol riot defendant to be tried is Guy Wesley Reffitt, a Texas man charged with bringing a gun onto Capitol grounds and interfering with police officers who were guarding the building on Jan.
+Twelve jurors and four alternates were selected Tuesday for the trial of Guy Wesley Reffitt.
+The resident of Wylie, Texas, is charged with bringing a gun onto Capitol grounds and interfering with police officers who were guarding the building on Jan.
 6, 2021.
-Reffitt also is charged with threatening his teenage children if they reported him to authorities after he returned home to Wylie, Texas.
+Reffitt also is charged with threatening his teenage children if they reported him to authorities.

-The judge presiding over Reffitt's trial in Washington, D.C., individually questioned more than 30 prospective jurors on Monday during the first day of jury selection.
-U.S. District Judge Dabney Freidrich said she hopes to finish picking a jury on Tuesday to hear attorneys' opening statements later in the day.
+U.S. District Judge Dabney Friedrich individually questioned dozens of prospective jurors on Monday and Tuesday.
+She disqualified several members of the jury pool who said they have strong opinions or emotions about the riot that would make it difficult for them to be impartial.

+A man employed by the Architect of the Capitol was among those disqualified from serving as a juror.
+The man, who manages construction projects for the Library of Congress, said he knows one of the Capitol police officers who was assaulted during the Jan.
+6 attack.

 Reffitt’s trial could be a bellwether for many other Capitol riot cases.
 A conviction would give prosecutors more leverage in plea talks with others.
 An acquittal could inspire other defendants to either push for a more favorable plea deal or gamble a trial of their own.